 <26> Section 3.7.4.1: The metabase path for a web application is valid if it is below the root node of a website.
 A website metabase path is a numeric key underneath the Web service key, "/LM/W3SVC".
 For example, "/LM/W3SVC/1" defines a website with site id 1.
 The root of the website is a key with the name "ROOT".
 For example, "/LM/W3SVC/2/ROOT" is the root node of the website with site id 2.
 The <AppCreate> method will allow applications to be created on valid web application paths as well as on paths underneath the Web service key that are not under a website.
-On Windows NT 4.0 SP2, Windows 2000, Windows XP, and Windows Server 2003 the <AppCreate> method will allow applications to be created on any child path of the Web service key, "/LM/W3SVC".
-Attempts to create an application on an invalid path will return an error.
+On Windows NT 4.0 SP2, Windows 2000 Professional, Windows 2000 Server, Windows XP, and Windows Server 2003 the <AppCreate> method will allow applications to be created on any child path of the Web service key, "/LM/W3SVC".

-<27> Section 3.7.4.4: For Windows Vista, Windows Server 2008 operating system, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, IWamAdmin methods are not able to query or modify the running state of an application.
+<27> Section 3.7.4.4: For Windows Vista and later, and for Windows Server 2008 and later, IWamAdmin methods are not able to query or modify the running state of an application.

 <28> Section 3.8.4.1: The metabase path for a website application is valid if it is below the root node of a website.
 A website metabase path is a numeric key underneath the Web service key, "/LM/W3SVC".
 For example, "/LM/W3SVC/1" defines a website with site id 1.
 The root of the website is a key with the name "ROOT".
 For example, "/LM/W3SVC/2/ROOT" is the root node of the website with site id 2.
 The <AppCreate> method will allow applications to be created on valid website application paths as well as on paths underneath the Web service key that are not under a website.
-On Windows NT 4.0 SP2, Windows 2000, Windows XP, and Windows Server 2003, the <AppCreate> method will allow applications to be created on any child path of the Web service key, "/LM/W3SVC".
+On Windows NT 4.0 SP2, Windows 2000 Professional, Windows 2000 Server, Windows XP, and Windows Server 2003, the <AppCreate> method will allow applications to be created on any child path of the Web service key, "/LM/W3SVC".
 Attempts to create an application on an invalid path will return an error.

 <29> Section 3.9.4.1: The metabase path for a web application is valid if it is below the root node of a website.
 A website metabase path is a numeric key underneath the Web service key, "/LM/W3SVC".
 For example, "/LM/W3SVC/1" defines a website with site id 1.
 The root of the website is a key with the name "ROOT".
 For example, "/LM/W3SVC/2/ROOT" is the root node of the website with site id 2.
 The <AppCreate> method will allow applications to be created on valid web application paths as well as on paths underneath the Web service key that are not under a website.
-On Windows NT 4.0 SP2, Windows 2000, Windows XP, and Windows Server 2003, the AppCreate> method will allow applications to be created on any child path of the Web service key, "/LM/W3SVC".
-Attempts to create an application on an invalid path will return an error.
+On Windows NT 4.0 SP2, Windows 2000 Professional, Windows 2000 Server, Windows XP, and Windows Server 2003, the <AppCreate> method will allow applications to be created on any child path of the Web service key, "/LM/W3SVC".